duckietown/docs-brown/book/doc-sky/30-linux-networking-assignment/10-assignment.md

    `Control-D`.
 Describe what `cat` does.
 Make sure to include which streams are being used, and for what purpose.

-3. Write a python program `my_cat.py` that reads a message from standard input and prints to standard output, just as `cat` does. *Submit this file.*
+3. Write a python program `my_cat.py` that reads a message from standard input and prints to standard output, just as `cat` does.
+   You only need to reproduce the behavior of `cat` when run with no arguments.  *Submit this file.*

 ## Pipes (20 points)